You never forget how to ride a bike.

 - Modern superbikes - many people have an old lightweight high tensile steel frame sports bike and a modern lightweight such as a carbon fibre frame bicycle.
 These superbikes and old bikes also have low friction ceramic comparable to the old thin-oil lubricated bearings on bikes made before 1961.
-Many people like both many others say the much older bike is lighter to pedal, more comfortable and is better others say the newer bike will be 3-5Km/Hr. faster.
+Many people like both, many others say the much older bike is lighter to pedal, more comfortable and better others say the newer bike will be 3-5Km/Hr. faster.
 Bikes made after 1890, that had shaft drive or chain drive and may have hub gears were a major improvement.
-Metals improved after each of the two world wars so bikes 1920 to 1961, with cable and calliper or hub brakes at the height of bicycling, were the best bikes and best value for money ever made but were still excellent until at least 1975.
-These bikes and sports bikes are low, long and Raleigh's engineering was excellent during these periods.
-Comparison a competitive sports cyclist may start the day with a hearty fried breakfast, smoke tobacco before competing in the past but that is unlikely now, it was a pipe that Reg Harris OBE was photographed smoking with the Lenton before training for example for the 1948 Olympic games.
+Metals improved after each of the two world wars so bikes from 1920 to 1961, with cable and calliper or hub brakes at the height of bicycling, were the best bikes and best value for money ever made but were still excellent until at least 1975.
+These bikes and sports bikes are low and long and Raleigh's engineering was excellent during these periods.
+In comparison, a competitive sports cyclist may start the day with a hearty fried breakfast, and smoke tobacco before competing in the past but that is unlikely now, it was a pipe that Reg Harris OBE was photographed smoking with the Lenton before training for example for the 1948 Olympic games.

 - Generally, the rack and the rear and panniers are good but do not carry so much weight without causing a little instability, with a sports frame bike.
 It is best to avoid carrying any weight in a front basket again that depends on the bike geometry, I understand.
 Alternatively, a front basket that is mounted so that it does not turn as you steer is more stable, I am advised.